HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 This is the experiment verision of the Teach-Repeat-Replan system.
-To run this system in real-world, please follow the **tutorial** in this page.
+To run this system in real-world, please follow the **Tutorial** in this page.

 To test Teach-Repeat-Replan system in simulation, please go to the [master](https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan) branch.